1. Students will be admitted at the beginning of a new academic session, i.e March after qualifying the selection test for admission.

-3. In an emergency T.C.wi II be issued on the third day from the issue of money receipt of Rs.100/- and in very urgent condition Rs.
+3. In an emergency T.C. will be issued on the third day from the issue of money receipt of Rs.
+100/- and in very urgent condition Rs.
 500/- will be charged.

-4. Any other kind of certificate will be issued on the payment of Rs.50/- along with a written application forwarded to the Principal on third day from the issue of the money receipt.
+4. Any other kind of certificate will be issued on the payment of Rs.
+100/- along with a written application forwarded to the Principal on third day from the issue of the money receipt.

 1. Every student is expected to be present in the school by 7.30 a.m.
 Under no circumstances habitual late comers will be allowed.
-Late coming of more than 3 times shall entail in the student being sent home.
+Late coming will entail minus points which will adversely effect performance.